Hefty EnergyBag Program

 For Christmas, I asked for a TerraCycle Toys Zero Waste box.
 They’re almost $100, so I didn’t expect that I’d actually get one, but I did (and thank you)!

-I was super excited because in 2017 I had signed up for a free broken toy recycling program through TerraCycle, sponsored by Tom’s of Maine.
+I was super excited because in 2017 I’d signed up for a free broken toy recycling program through TerraCycle, sponsored by Tom’s of Maine.
 I sent what I had but for the next full year, I saved every broken toy I found.
 I asked friends to give me their broken toys too.
-However, Tom’s of Maine stopped sponsoring this program by 2018.
-I emailed them to ask why, and they responded that they had “decided not to re-run this promotion.”
+However, Tom’s of Maine stopped sponsoring this program in 2018.
+I emailed them to ask why, and they responded that they had “decided not to re-run this promotion” with no further details.

 I was disappointed.
 By then I had a huge box of broken toys, and I continued to add to the box, refusing to throw them in a landfill.
 So I added the TerraCycle Toys Zero Waste Box to my Christmas list.

-Box of broken toys.
+Large brown cardboard box of broken toys.
 I collected and save broken toys for about 20 months.
-Photo by me.

-I collected and save broken toys for about 20 months.
-Photo by me.
+I collected and saved broken toys for almost 2 years.
+Photo by Marie Cullis.

-We had tried to extend the life of this plastic baseball bat by duct taping it.
+We had tried to extend the life of this plastic baseball bat by duct-taping it.
 But it was time to let it go.
 We got this before we understood how acutely broken plastic toys contribute to the waste crisis and ocean pollution.
-Photo by me.
+Photo by Marie Cullis.

 Receiving my box

-The box arrived in a large plastic wrap, which I was able to repurpose as a garbage bag (I stopped buying garbage bags about a year ago, and I’ll be sure to write a separate post on that).
+The box arrived in a large plastic wrap, which I was able to repurpose as a garbage bag (I stopped buying garbage bags in 2018).
 This is what the TerraCycle box looks like unassembled:

 TerraCycle Toys Zero Waste box.
-Photo by me.
+Photo by Marie Cullis.

-Since the box is meant to be placed in an area for collection, such as at the office or at a daycare center, it is equipped with handles on the sides, perforations in the top to drop items in, and a plastic bag inside.
+Since the box is meant to be placed in an area for collection, such as at an office or a daycare center, it is equipped with handles on the sides, perforations at the top to drop items in, and a plastic bag inside.

 I removed the plastic bag because it was preventing me from being able to fit everything (and I did repurpose that bag as well).
 I asked my husband, who is a master at packing, to assist because I was having trouble fitting everything, including that plastic green bat.
 We were able to fit 95% of it.

-My husband helping me pack the box.
-Photo by me.
+My husband helped me pack the box.
+Photo by Marie Cullis.

 We managed to get 95% of it in the box!
-Photo by me.
+Photo by Marie Cullis.

 Ready to ship

 The whole process was easy, including shipment.
-I closed up the box and brought it to FedEx.
 The purchase of the box includes the cost of shipping and comes with the label already on it.
 So I dropped it off at FedEx!
 It felt good to ship those items off after having collected and saved them for so long.

 Thoughts on TerraCycle

-I admire this company, their mission, and their founder.
+I admire this company, its mission, and its founder.
 I like that they take non-recyclable items and make them into cool, useful, new products.
 I am grateful that they are creating great, visionary, and intelligent solutions!

-While TerraCycle is only a small percentage of recycling options, you can purchase your own zero waste boxes on their website.
+While TerraCycle is only a small percentage of recycling options, you can purchase zero-waste boxes on their website.
 There are many types and sizes available.
-It is costly, but sometimes we have to pay now, or really pay later.
-Remember, we can all be the change in small ways, and they do matter.
+It is costly, but sometimes we have to pay now or pay environmentally later.
+Remember, we can all be the change in small ways.

 You can also participate in their free programs by signing up through their website.
 I’ve participated in several of the free programs including contact lens product recycling; Brita filter recycling; and oral care products recycling.
 I had to save those things up for a long time, but I have a designated shelf in my garage for such items.
 I label bins with the name of the recycling or donation program.
 You can make a designated space too!